khushboo-dfn/SEVAttestation/README.md

 1. QEMU version 6.1 https://www.qemu.org/download/#source (released on August 24, 2021) - None of the previous versions support attestation and secret injection capabilites

 ## How to run
+0. Apply patches and build grub, then include this grub in the patched OVMF build.
 1. `git clone git@github.com:khushboo-dfn/SEVAttestation.git`
 2. `cd SEVAttestation`
 3. Prepare image